Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Lessons/lesson-09.md

 - Create a component that resets all counters
 - Create a component that increments all timers
+- Create a component that decrements all timers
 - Create a component that displays an average of all counters
 - Create a component that display the min and max counter values